Compile-time checking of non-allocating functions

 attribute by counting the number of arrows in the type.
 Applications of this

-function will only be considered zero_alloc
+function will only be considered zero_alloc when fully applied.
+For

-example, if a library declares a function f
+example, if a library declares a function f:

 val[@zero_alloc] f : 'a -> 'a -> 'a

-Then, in code that uses this library, the zero_alloc
+Then, in code that uses this library, the zero_alloc analysis will know that

 other number of arguments will still be considered allocating (unless